 The High Bridge, famed centerpiece of the Old Croton Aqueduct, carried Croton water across the Harlem River from the mainland to Manhattan in pipes still beneath its deck.
 A civic destination and public space and now New York City’s oldest bridge, it has never had vehicular traffic and never will.
-Though closed to the public for decades, today it is on the threshold of a new life: the design process that precedes its restoration and reopening by New York City is underway.
-The Friends have been active members of the steering committee of the High Bridge Coalition, a leader in the campaign to reopen the bridge, since the Coalition’s inception.

 Chief Aqueduct engineer John B. Jervis designed the bridge’s 15 masonry arches in the style of the great Roman aqueduct crossings.
 It was completed in 1848, six years after the Aqueduct opened.
 In the interim, water crossed the river through temporary, low-level pipes.
 The bridge quickly became a popular public promenade, thronged by visitors enjoying the views and a favorite subject for artists and photographers.
 Edgar Allen Poe liked to stroll on it [see article in our Newsletter].
 Restaurants and beer gardens sprang up on both banks to serve the burgeoning tourist trade.